grignards/serpyco/README.rst

     pip install serpyco

-It has only 2 (3 with python 3.6 dataclasses backport) dependencies:
+It has only 3 (4 with python 3.6 dataclasses backport) dependencies:

 - rapid-json: used for data validation and fast JSON dump/load
-- python-dateutil: used for serializing datetime objects.
+- python-dateutil: used for serializing datetime objects
+- typing_inspect: used to inspect types as needed to create serializers

 Documentation
 -------------